ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 ```

 - Write some code such that:

+**Part A**
-	- A: we print each unique word exactly once
+- we print each unique word exactly once

+**Part B**
-	- B: we print each unique words in lexicographical order
+- we print each unique words in lexicographical order

 - Are there any data structures that could help get the job done with relative ease?

 Best of luck studying.